gatsbyjs/gatsby/docs/tutorial/part-two/index.md

 In this section, you'll create a new page component and style that page component using a CSS Module.

-First, create a new `Container` component.
+First, create a new `Container` component:

 1. Create a new directory at `src/components` and then, in this new directory, create a file named `container.js` and paste the following: